 Lines 5b and 5c.
 Enter the address and identification number, if any, of the trust creator.
 See Identifying Information, earlier, for specific information regarding the entering of addresses and identification numbers on Form 3520.
-If you are the trust creator, enter "Same as lines 1c, 1e, 1f, 1g, and 1h" on line 5b, and enter "Same as line 1b" on line 5c.
+If you are the trust creator, enter "Same as lines 1c, 1e, 1f, 1g and 1h" on line 5b, and enter "Same as line 1b" on line 5c.

 Lines 6a and 6b.
-Enter the applicable two-letter country code from the list at IRS.gov/CountryCodes.
+Enter the applicable two-letter country code from the list at: www.IRS.gov/countrycodes.

-Lines 7 and 8.
-If you are reporting multiple transfers to a single foreign trust and the answers to line 7 or 8 are different for various transfers, complete a separate line for each transfer on duplicate copies of the relevant pages of the form.
+Lines 7, 8, and 10.
+If you are reporting multiple transfers to a single foreign trust and the answers to lines 7, 8, or 10 are different for various transfers, complete a separate line for each transfer on duplicate copies of the relevant pages of the form.

-Line 7a and b.
-Check "Yes" if you are treated as a U.S. owner of any portion of the foreign trust under the grantor trust rules (sections 671 through 679) and complete line 7b and Part II.
-In addition, if another person is treated as an owner of the transferred assets, you must comply with the reporting requirements that would apply to a direct transfer to that other person.
+Line 7a.
+If "Yes," you must comply with the reporting requirements that would apply to a direct transfer to that other person.
 For example, if that other person is a foreign partnership, you must comply with the reporting requirements for transfers to foreign partnerships.
 See Form 8865, Return of U.S. Persons With Respect to Certain Foreign Partnerships.